-6. Dealing with membership applications
+7. Dealing with membership applications

-- (1) The committee has the power to reject an application for membership. - (2) An applicant whose application for membership of the Association is rejected under subclause (1) must, if he or she wishes to appeal against that decision, give notice to the secretary of his or her intention to do so within a period of 14 days from the date he or she is advised of the rejection. - (3) When notice is given under sub-clause (2), the Association must refer the matter to Tennis West which must either confirm or set aside the decision of the committee to reject the application, after having afforded the applicant who gave that notice a reasonable opportunity to be heard by, or to make representations in writing to, Tennis West.
+- (1) The committee has the power to reject an application for membership. - (2) All applications shall be posted on the noticeboard of the club for a period of not less than seven (7) days before election.
+Further to this, a period of not less than fourteen (14) days shall elapse between nomination and election. - (3) An applicant whose application for membership of the Association is rejected under subclause (1) must, if he or she wishes to appeal against that decision, give notice to the secretary of his or her intention to do so within a period of 14 days from the date he or she is advised of the rejection. - (4) When notice is given under sub-clause (2), the Association must refer the matter to Tennis West which must either confirm or set aside the decision of the committee to reject the application, after having afforded the applicant who gave that notice a reasonable opportunity to be heard by, or to make representations in writing to, Tennis West.
 As soon as practicable after Tennis West makes that determination, the secretary must notify the applicant, in writing, that Tennis West approved or rejected the application (whichever is applicable).

-7. Becoming a member
+8. Becoming a member

-- (1) An applicant for membership of the Association becomes a member when --- - (a) the application for membership has been accepted; and - (b) the applicant pays any membership fees payable to the Association under clause 12.
+- (1) An applicant for membership of the Association becomes a member when - (a) the application for membership has been accepted; and - (b) the applicant pays any membership fees payable to the Association under clause 12.

-8. Classes of membership
+9. Classes of membership

-- (1) Membership categories of the Association shall be determined by the committee from time to time. - (2) Subject to sub-clause (3), a member has full voting rights and any other rights conferred on members by this constitution or approved by resolution at a general meeting or determined by the committee. - (3) A member who has not reached the age of 16 years is ineligible to vote. - (4) The number of members of any class is not limited unless otherwise approved by resolution at a general meeting.
+- (1) Membership categories of the Association shall be determined by the committee from time to time. - (2) Subject to sub-clause (3), a member has full voting rights and any other rights conferred on members by this constitution or approved by resolution at a general meeting or determined by the committee. - (3) A member who has not reached the age of 16 years is ineligible to vote.